-Cheap Solar Panels - If you have done any level of research into solar within the Australian market, you would have seen advertisements for systems that seem too good to be true.
+If you have done any level of research into solar within the Australian market, you would have seen advertisements for systems that seem too good to be true.
 These systems promise a quality product for approximately half the price of systems quoted by established solar installers, as well as a quick install window.
-We wish that it was possible to match these prices whilst providing quality solar to our customers; in our experience, this is impossible.
+We wish that it was possible to match these prices whilst providing quality solar to our customers; in our experience it is not.
 These prices require several corners to be cut in both the product and installation quality, leading to several problems with your system’s safety and production.
-Typically the most significant cuts to cost come from panel quality, the quality of installation, and the lifetime of your system as a whole.
+Typically the most significant cuts to cost come from panel quality, the quality of installation and the lifetime of your system as a whole.

 Many individuals refer to the ‘Tier 1’ panel list compiled yearly by Bloomberg New Energy Finance when deciding panel quality.
 This list relates to the Bankability of the solar manufacturers, which means that this list does not necessarily focus on their panels’ quality.
 The best indicator of panel quality can be found within the datasheets of the individual panels and the panels’ reputability as reviewed by installers and customers.
 Whilst many solar panels look the same to the untrained eye, there are many differences in the materials and manufacturing methods that can lead to much lower production and sometimes system failures.
 These issues can be sourced from several factors in their production, such as the quality of the silicon used, the cells’ format, and the degradation rate.